-TC-Diag is run once for each initialization time.
+TC-Diag is run once for each initialization time to produce diagnostics for each user-specified combination of TC tracks and model fields.
 The user provides track data (such as one or more ATCF a-deck track files), along with track filtering criteria as needed, to select one or more tracks to be processed.
 The user also provides gridded model data from which diagnostics should be computed.
 Gridded data can be provided for multiple concurrent storms, multiple models, and/or multiple domains (i.e. parent and nest) in a single run.

 TC-Diag first determines the list of valid times that appear in any one of the tracks.
 For each valid time, it processes all track points for that time.
-For each track point, it reads the gridded model fields requested in the configuration file and transforms the gridded data to a range-azimuth cyclindrical coordinates grid.
+For each track point, it reads the gridded model fields requested in the configuration file and transforms the gridded data to a range-azimuth cylindrical coordinates grid.
 For each domain, it writes the range-azimuth data to a temporary NetCDF file.